Damen station (CTA Green Line): New station (2024–present)

-On April 25, 2018, the city began the Lake Street reconstruction project, which includes the Damen Station.
+On April 25, 2018, the city began the Lake Street reconstruction project, which includes Damen station.

-On August 12, 2022, after years of delay, a building permit for the new Damen Station was issued, with the construction expected to take 18 months.
-Causes for the delays included supply chain issues that hampered utility relocation.
+After years of delay caused by supply chain issues, which hampered utility relocation, a building permit for the new Damen station was issued on August 12, 2022.
+Construction on the station was expected to last 18 months; however, further delays during construction pushed the station's opening by a few more months.
+The station opened on Monday, August 5, 2024, in preparation for the 2024 Democratic National Convention in the United Center.

 Station details

 Original station

 The original Damen station had two station houses, one on each platform, designed in a "gingerbread" Queen Anne style, similar to the other stations on the route and the surviving station houses at Ashland.
 The station houses were heated by potbelly stoves, and while earlier plans had called for their ticket agent's booths to be placed on the sides of the station houses facing the street, they ended up being placed in alcoves adjacent to the platforms.
 The construction of the Lake Street Elevated's stations was contracted to Frank L. Underwood of Kansas City and Willard R. Green of New York, who subcontracted to the Lloyd and Pennington Company.